Huntington's Disease

 Occupational Therapy

-When Huntington’s disease interferes with the ability to perform everyday tasks, such as getting dressed or walking, our occupational therapists can help people maximize their ability to function independently.
+When Huntington’s disease affects the ability to perform everyday tasks, such as getting dressed, walking, or other day-to-day functions, our occupational therapists can help people maximize their ability to function independently.
 Evaluations to assess driving safety are often performed.

 Speech and Language Therapy